aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 ### LLM Agent calls Enterprise External Tool

-LLM Agent tool calls an external tool provided by an Enterprise SaaS Application(Resource Server) without a valid access token and is issued an authentication challenge using {{I-D.ietf-oauth-resource-metadata:}}
+LLM Agent tool calls an external tool provided by an Enterprise SaaS Application(Resource Server) without a valid access token and is issued an authentication challenge using {{I-D.ietf-oauth-resource-metadata}}

 > Note:  How agents discover available tools is out-of-scope of this specification